Challenge 2: From Prototype to Product¶

 You also did two things that set you up for right now:

-Turn your Safety Brief from a prototype into a product.
+Turn your Federal Vendor Intelligence Tool from a prototype into a product.
 The big unlock: real data.

-Your project's repository comes pre-seeded with real NPS park alerts, weather forecasts, and streamflow readings for the Greater Yellowstone Ecosystem.
-Real park alerts from the National Park Service.
-Real weather forecasts from the National Weather Service.
-Real streamflow readings from USGS stream gauges at key river crossings.
+Your project's repository comes pre-seeded with real federal contracting data.
+Real vendor profiles from USAspending.gov showing Lockheed Martin, Boeing, RTX, Northrop Grumman, and seven other major contractors.
+Real award amounts, real agency breakdowns, real NAICS codes, and contract vehicle breakdowns showing how the government buys from each vendor (IDIQ, BPA, GSA Schedule, and other indefinite delivery vehicles).
 Your AI coding assistant should be able to find this data and figure out how to use it on its own.
-If it seems like it's having trouble, you can point it in the right direction: the data lives in the data/beginner/ directory.
+If it seems like it is having trouble, you can point it in the right direction: the data lives in the data/beginner/ directory.

-The moment hardcoded text becomes real conditions is the moment this stops being a demo and starts being something someone could actually use.
-That's what you're building toward.
+The moment hardcoded text becomes real USAspending data is the moment this stops being a demo and starts being something acquisition professionals could actually use.
+With real data, you can start answering real acquisition questions: Which agencies has this vendor worked with?
+How do they receive their awards?
+What does their contracting footprint look like over time?
+That is what you are building toward.

 As you go, keep building incrementally, one piece at a time, verified before you move on.